Foreword by the Director-General

 - provide business planning and guidance across the Library’s roles of accessible service provider, equitable employer and purchaser.

-Responsibility for co-ordinating the Framework and monitoring its implementation across the Library rests with the Director, Human Resources and the Assistant Director, Human Resources (OHS).
+Responsibility for co-ordinating the Framework and monitoring its implementation across the Library rests with the Director, Human Resources and the Work, Health and Safety Officer, Human Resources.
 These responsibilities will include encouraging awareness, sourcing appropriate training and reporting to CMG on progress against the Framework whilst ensuring the Annual Report and the Australian Public Service Commission’s (APSC’s) State of the Service reporting is accurate and consistent.

 Disability Sub-Plan Owners